viet-v/viet-v/README.md

 ### Hello, I'm Viet 👋

-I’m working as a front-end developer based in Singapore.
+I’m working as a front-end developer for a Singapore company.

 Nothing makes me feel more fulfilled than actively contributing positive impacts.
 Tech is the place I find my motivation and creativity flow, and I believe with the right blend with interpersonal skills, it could bring solutions to almost all life problems.